-- Always start and operate the engine in a well-ventilated area - If in an enclosed area, vent the exhaust to the outside. - Do not modify or tamper with the exhaust system.

-Do not jill the exprise expent as passessor. - Do not idle the engine except as necessary.
+- Always start and operate the engine in a well-ventilated area.
+If in an enclosed area, vent the exhaust to the outside. - · Do not modify or tamper with the exhaust system. - · Do not idle the engine except as necessary.

-more information go the www.reswamings.ca.gov/di
+For more information go the www.P65warnings.ca.gov/diesel